-- c) Period for provision of Estimate: Clause 80 provides that Estimates shall be provided by Infraco within an 18 Business Day period, unless an extended period is agreed by the Parties.
+c) Period for provision of Estimate: Clause 80 provides that Estimates shall be provided by Infraco within an 18 Business Day period, unless an extended period is agreed by the Parties.
 We understand that few extensions were agreed by the Parties.
 There is also no data available to inform us as to tie's position on any reasonable extended period.
-Time has not permitted us to review the contents of each INTC in order to arrive at a view on a reasonable8 period for the provision of that Estimate.
+Time has not permitted us to review the contents of each INTC in order to arrive at a view on a reasonable period for the provision of that Estimate.
 We have therefore, by necessity, proceeded on the basis that the 18 Business Day period applies to each INTC.
-It should therefore be borne in mind that this position could be subsequently challenged by Infraco and that a period longer than 18 Business Days may be held by a third party as being applicable / more reasonable. - d) Period for tie to review and respond to Estimates: in the current analysis we have not allowed a 'default' period for tie to review and respond to Estimates provided by Infraco.
+It should therefore be borne in mind that this position could be subsequently challenged by Infraco and that a period longer than 18 Business Days may be held by a third party as being applicable / more reasonable.

+Period for tie to review and respond to Estimates: in the current analysis we have not allowed any specific 'default' period for tie to review and respond to Estimates provided by Infraco.
 While it is accepted that this period will vary depending on the contents and nature of the Estimate, time has not permitted a review the contents of the various Estimates to establish for ourselves what we would consider to be a reasonable period.
-No other information is available in this regard for us to rely upon.
-As such, any time taken by tie beyond that 'default' period has been attributed to tie as a period for which it is likely to be culpable.
-That position is generally in line with the advice received from DLA on 24 March 2010 (email timed at 15:44), where it was noted that "... to avoid further delay/cost consequences, it would be open to tie to refer the Estimate for determination in accordance with DRP".

-It is also noted that, Compensation Event (x) renders tie liable for the "delay arising between the date tie is notified of a Notified Departure and the actual date on which tie issue a tie Change Order in respect of such Notified Departure".
-As such tie is liable for any such 'reasonable' period for the provision of the Estimate and also the review and response period (where that CE is the direct cause of delay).
+In any event it is also noted that Compensation Event (x) renders tie liable for the "delay arising between the date tie is notified of a Notified Departure and the actual date on which tie issue a tie Change Order in respect of such Notified Departure" (where that CE is the direct cause of delay).